-This course is approved by the Kansas Board of Regents for System Wide Transfer (SWT) among all Kansas public postsecondary institutions offering an equivalent course.
+F This course is approved by the Kansas Board of Regents for System Wide Transfer (SWT) among all Kansas public postsecondary institutions offering an equivalent course.
 Additional courses may also be eligible for transfer.
-Please visit the [institution name] Registrar to learn more.
+Please visit the [institution name] Registrar to learn more culture and society, and the social dynamics of institutions are investigated.